Christin Stewart

-Christin Gaylin Harris Stewart (born December 10, 1993) is an American professional baseball outfielder who is a free agent.
-He played college baseball for the University of Tennessee, and has previously played for the Detroit Tigers of Major League Baseball.
-The Tigers drafted him in the 34th overall in the first round of the 2015 Major League Baseball Draft.
+Christin Gaylin Harris Stewart (born December 10, 1993) is an American former professional baseball outfielder.
+He played college baseball for the University of Tennessee, and played in Major League Baseball (MLB) for the Detroit Tigers.
+The Tigers drafted him in the 34th overall in the first round of the 2015 Major League Baseball draft.
 Baseball America wrote that he has a "physical frame and produces above-average bat speed (that) combined with the natural leverage in his swing, translates into plus raw power".

 Amateur career

 Stewart attended Providence Christian Academy in Lilburn, Georgia, where he hit 69 home runs throughout his high school baseball career, which is tied with Micah Owings for most in Georgia history.
 He hit 26 home runs as a junior, setting a Georgia state single-season record.

 Stewart enrolled at the University of Tennessee and played college baseball for the Tennessee Volunteers.
 During three seasons at Tennessee, Stewart batted .319 with a .962 on-base plus slugging.
 In 2014, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 During the 2015 season, he batted .311, hit 15 home runs, and recorded 47 runs batted in (RBIs) in 50 games.